The United States Congress designated the Big Lake Wilderness (map

 and is managed by the Fish and Wildlife Service.

-Twenty miles west of the Mississippi River, the 11,038-acre Big Lake National Wildlife Refuge was established in 1915 primarily as a migration habitat for ducks and geese using the Mississippi Flyway.
-The refuge lies flat, approximately 240 feet above sea level, and consists of 8,138 acres of permanent water interspersed with wooded swampland.
-During flood periods, 99 percent of the refuge may be submerged in water.
-The Little River drainage and shallow Big Lake itself (with an average depth of three feet) make up most of the open water, and the lake contains many islands standing barely above water level.
+Twenty miles west of the Mississippi River, the Big Lake Wilderness serves primarily as a migration habitat for ducks and geese using the Mississippi Flyway.
+The Wilderness lies flat, approximately 240 feet above sea level, and consists of interspersed wooded swampland.
+During flood periods, 99 percent of the Wilderness may be submerged in water.
 Pondweed grows on the water's surface, supplying food for waterfowl.
 Giant bald cypress, black willow, and buttonbush thrive in swampy areas, while drier ground supports species such as cottonwood, oak, river birch, green ash, and red maple.

 White-tailed deer and many smaller mammals inhabit the area, and in 1993 the first bald eagle eggs hatched in nests just south of the Wilderness.
 No trails exist.
 Regulated hunting and fishing are permitted.
 Big Lake is the state's smallest Wilderness and the only one in eastern Arkansas.